Skip to main content

 Prerequisites

 • Basic command line skills - Drupalize.me has an excellent set of screencasts demonstrating basic command line usage.
 For the DCO, the first 3 videos are especially useful.
-On Mac OS X, we recommend using the built-in Terminal application, on Windows, we recommend installing and using Cmder.
+On Mac OS X, we recommend using the built-in Terminal application, on Windows, we recommend installing and using WSL.

 • Local development environment - as professional Drupal developers, it is important to be able to build Drupal sites in a personal environment.
 Often, these environments live directly on the developer's computer.
 As Drupal is a web application, it needs (at a minimum) both a web server and a database server to run.
 Depending on your situation, setting up a local web server and a local database server can be challenging.
 We recommend one of the widely-used Docker-based solutions used by many Drupal professionals: DDEV or Lando.
 In class, the instructors will be using DDEV, and we feel that DDEV is slightly easier to use for beginners.
-Installation instructions can be found at: https://ddev.readthedocs.io/en/latest/ Windows users are strongly encouraged to install via WSL2.
+Installation instructions can be found at: https://ddev.readthedocs.io/ Windows users are strongly encouraged to install via WSL2.
 Mac OS X users are strongly encouraged to install via Homebrew.

 • Basic HTML and CSS skills - Codecademy has an excellent interactive tutorial for learning basic HTML and CSS skills.
 In addition, we recommend the (non-interactive) Learn to Code HTML & CSS site for their excellent tutorials.